flutter/website/src/docs/release/breaking-changes/flutter-lints-package.md

 didn't define a custom `analysis_options.yaml` file.
 Since `analysis_options_user.yaml` was tied to a particular framework version, it was difficult to evolve without breaking existing apps, packages, and plugins.
 As a result of that the lints defined in `analysis_options_user.yaml` are heavily outdated.
-To make it easier to evolve the set of recommended lints, `package:flutter_lints` was created.
+To fix this, `package:flutter_lints` was created.
 The package versions the lint set to enable evolving it without breaking existing projects.
 Since the package builds on Dart's [`package:lints`][] it also aligns the lints recommended for Flutter projects with the rest of the dart universe.

 ## Migration guide